Wilber Marshall: Chicago Bears

 Marshall is perhaps best known as a significant member of two Super Bowl championship teams, the 1985 Bears and the 1991 Redskins.
 In 1985, the Bears, behind one of the most celebrated defenses in league history, finished the regular season 15–1, shut out both opponents in the playoffs, and beat the New England Patriots 46–10 in Super Bowl XX.
-In a 37–17 week 16 victory over the Detroit Lions, Marshall delivered a stunning hit on Lions' quarterback Joe Ferguson that left Ferguson flat on his back, knocked out cold.
+In a 37–17 week 16 victory over the Detroit Lions, Marshall delivered a stunning hit on Lions' quarterback Joe Ferguson that left Ferguson flat on his back.
 But perhaps Marshall's most memorable moment came in the 1985 NFC Championship Game, against the Los Angeles Rams.
 At the beginning of the fourth quarter, snow began to fall at Soldier Field, eliciting loud applause from the Bears fans in attendance.
 On the next play, Bears defensive end Richard Dent sacked Rams quarterback Dieter Brock, causing Brock to fumble the football.
 Marshall picked up the loose football and, alongside William "the Refrigerator" Perry, ran 52 yards through the falling snow.
 The Bears beat the Rams 24–0, and Marshall's fumble return for a touchdown continues to be the highlight from that game most replayed.
 Fox News Chicago also named that play to be the most iconic moment of the game, and of the season, as well.
 He also had a good performance in the Super Bowl, recording a sack and recovering a fumble.
 In 1986, Marshall recorded five interceptions, 5.5 sacks, and two defensive touchdowns, and was named first-team All-Pro for the first time.